School Year Field Trips

 school year field trips

-Pre-K-5th grade classrooms are invited to play while visiting the Museum’s 20,000 square feet of STEAM exhibits.
+Pre-K through 5th grade students are invited to play while visiting the Museum’s 20,000 square feet of STEAM exhibits.
 Designed by educators and aligned to the Next Generation Science Standards, Museum experiences complement classroom learning.

 what to expect